The following post is in both the form of a downloadable Word document (above) and text that follows.

 Once, our seventh grade class in the Eliot School went skating on Bolivar Pond in Canton with our Phys Ed instructor, Mr. Gibson.
 I was struggling and lurching around on my skates.
-A classmate who was skating in the opposite direction shoved me and told me to get out of the way.
+A classmate, Bobby Oliver (son of a professional golfer), who was skating in the opposite direction shoved me and told me to get out of the way.

 In the middle of seventh grade, a new high school building was completed.
 The old high school, which my older brother had been attending, was right next door.
 Our class and Mrs. Sullivan moved into the old high school building, which became a junior high school.

 Junior high school was pretty much of a waste, with poor teachers and some mean students.
 I learned very little.
 I recall only one exception among the teachers, Miss Hanlon, an English teacher.
 She seemed to think well of me and of my appreciation of reading.

 Once we were reading Steinbeck’s novella The Red Pony and I made what seems in retrospect to have been a perceptive comment about the boy, Jody’s, father.
 I said that he was a certain kind of stern father who had trouble showing affection for his son.
 I was thinking of my relationship with my own father.
 Miss Hanlon appreciated these comments.